Qualitative software engineering research -- reflections and guidelines: Introduction

-We acknowledge that taken in small doses, guidelines and practices can help to guard against more obvious errors and also help to frame qualitative work as systematic and structured~\cite{legreco2009discourse, tracy2010qualitative}.
-However, the quality of qualitative research does not rely solely on detailed guidelines and practices to produce sound research, and that too intense methodological focus risk creating anxieties that hinder creativity and practice~\cite{seale1999quality}.
+We acknowledge that, when taken in small doses, guidelines and practices can help to avoid more obvious errors and also help to frame qualitative work systematically and structurally~\cite{legreco2009discourse, tracy2010qualitative}.
+The quality of qualitative research does not rely solely on detailed guidelines and practices to produce sound research.
+Furthermore, a too intense methodological focus may risk creating anxieties that hinder creativity and practice~\cite{seale1999quality}.
+We encourage a reflection on the epistemological assumptions before the researchers collect empirical data.

-Even if we recognize the usefulness and advantage of mixed model design~\cite{johnson2004mixed, creswell2013research}, i.e. where the researcher combined a quantitative and a qualitative approach, we will in this study, for sake of clarity, focus on qualitative methods only.
+While we recognize the usefulness and advantage of a mixed model design~\cite{johnson2004mixed, creswell2013research} (i.e.,\ where the researcher combines a quantitative and a qualitative approach) we, for clarity, focus on qualitative methods only.

 This paper is organized as follows.
-First, we give a brief introduction to qualitative research where we present its unique characteristics and illustrate its usefulness (section \ref{lbl_qualitate_overview}).
-We then summarize quality standards of qualitative research, both for qualitative research in general (section \ref{lbl_quality_qualitative}), but also standards specific for the software engineering context (section \ref{lbl_quality_qualitative_SE}).
-In the section that follows, we extract a representative sample of qualitative software engineering research and assess the quality (section \ref{lbl_literature_review}).
-Then, we discuss the result of the assessment and present our customized recommendations and guidelines (section \ref{lbl_discussion}).
-We finally summarize our overall conclusions (section \ref{lbl_conclusion}).
+In the background section (\ref{lbl_background}), we give a brief introduction to qualitative research and summarize the quality standards of qualitative research.
+Then (section \ref{lbl_literature_review}), we extract a sample of recent qualitative software engineering research and assess the quality and present our customized recommendations and guidelines.

+In section \ref{lbl_reflexicity_and_methods}, we provide an in-depth presentation of the concept of reflexivity and present three qualitative research methods seldom used within software engineering research: interpretative phenomenological analysis, narrative analysis, and discourse analysis.
+Finally, we conclude the paper (section \ref{lbl_conclusion}).